 Reporting to Law Enforcement

 In a law enforcement emergency, call Campus Safety or 911.
 If it is not an emergency, and you are considering making a report about what happened to you to law enforcement, please know that navigating the law enforcement reporting process can be complicated.
 Scripps strongly recommends that students interested in exploring this option, contact Project Sister Family Services’ 24/7 hotline at (909) 626-4357.
 PSFS will explain and help guide you through process, including whether evidence preservation is an option.
-Of course, if you want assistance from the College, contact Campus Safety at (909) 607-2000 and ask to speak to on-call dean.
+Of course, if you want assistance from the College, contact Campus Safety at (909) 607-2000 and ask to speak to the Administrator On-Call.

 Evidence Preservation